GettyImages-475276248.jpg GettyImages-475276248.jpg

 how-much-super-table.jpg

+Finally, it’s worth keeping in mind that how you’re used to spending money before retirement will have a lot to do with how much you’ll spend in retirement.
 This is why there’s a rule of thumb that you should expect your spending in retirement to be between two-thirds and three-quarters of what you spend just before you retire.

 The important thing to remember is that everyone will have a different lifestyle, now and when they retire.
 So there is no ‘right’ goal for where you should be with your super now or when you start using your super as income.
 Instead, take these numbers as a starting point to get you thinking about how important this money could be to you.

-Check out How do I get my super sorted? to start looking after your retirement savings
+Check out How do I get my super sorted? to start looking after your retirement savings.

 Contact us